On rank one log del Pezzo surfaces in characteristic different from two and three: The hunt

 In classifying log del Pezzo surfaces with tigers we will use a slightly different version of the hunt.
 In particular, we change the scaling convention so that the $\Delta_i$ remain boundary divisors.

 Let $(S,C)$ be a pair such that $S$ is a rank one log del Pezzo surface and $C$ is a reduced curve in $S$.
 Suppose that $K_S+C$ is anti-nef and that $(S,C)$ is log canonical.
 In particular, $C$ is a tiger of $S$ and $(S,C)$ is level.
-Let $T_1\rightarrow S$ be the extraction of a divisor of coefficient maximal coefficient for $(S,C)$.
-This divisor lies in the minimal resolution by Lemma \ref{dltsing}, Lemma \ref{lcnotdltsing} and Lemma \ref{flushresolution}.
-We write $K_{T_1}+C+e_1E_1=f_0 ^*(K_S+C)$.
+Let $T_1\rightarrow S$ be the extraction of a divisor of maximal coefficient for $(S,C)$.
+This divisor may be chosen to lie in the minimal resolution by Lemma \ref{dltsing}, Lemma \ref{lcnotdltsing} and Lemma \ref{flushresolution}.
+We write $K_{T_1}+(f_0)_* ^{-1} C+e_1E_1=f_0 ^*(K_S+C)$.